Pulse Amplitude Modulation (PAM), Pulse Width Modulation (PWM), Pulse Position Modulation(PPM), Pulse Coded Modulation & their Demodulation

 Theory

 Pulse Amplitude Modulation (PAM) is a modulation technique where the amplitude of a series of regularly spaced pulses (the carrier signal) is varied in proportion to the instantaneous amplitude of the message signal.
-In simpler terms, the message information is encoded in the amplitude of these pulses.
+In other words, the information from the message signal is carried by the amplitudes of the pulses.
 PAM is a foundational technique for digital communications and serves as a basis for other digital modulation methods.

 Generation of a PAM Signal